 A Buying Framework: Categories and Minimum Specs for Apartment-Friendly Soundbars

-When you shop for the best soundbars, think in terms of categories that match how you live — not a single “best” model.
-Below are five practical buckets, each with minimum specs you should demand and the real-world trade-offs you’ll accept.
+When shopping, think in terms of categories that match how you live — not a single “best” model.
+Below are five practical buckets, each with minimum specs to look for and the real-world trade-offs to expect.

 Compact clarity bar — best for speech and small rooms (2.0–2.1)